abhishek-220/abhishek-220/README.md

 <p align="center">Get on the grind mode👍</p>
 <p align="center"><i>Welcome to my profile</i></p>

-**abhishek-220/abhishek-220** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working in college clubs and developing skills
 - 🌱 I’m currently learning ML MySQL, Data Science
 - 👯 I’m looking to collaborate on ...